 - Shredded cooked chicken.
 This is a great place to use a shortcut like a Rotisserie chicken.
-You can also use leftover chicken, or you can easily pop some chicken breasts in the slow cooker 3-4 hours before you prepare these and shred it!
+You can also use leftover chicken, or check out my easy recipe for making shredded chicken in under 25 minutes!

 - Seasonings: paprika, cumin, garlic powder, and salt.
 You can get creative with flavors here and add a little heat like cayenne pepper, or a little smokiness and use smoked paprika.